mco-gh/csync/README.md

-# csync - sync a directory tree to/from the cloud.
+# csync - sync a directory tree to/from the cloud

 ## Use Cases
 * Quick and painless propagation of state information across machines.